President of Mexico

 The president of Mexico (presidente de México), officially the president of the United Mexican States (presidente de los Estados Unidos Mexicanos), is the head of state and head of government of Mexico.
-Under the Constitution of Mexico, the president heads the executive branch of the federal government and is the commander-in-chief of the Mexican Armed Forces.
-The current president is Andrés Manuel López Obrador, who took office on 1 December 2018.
+Under the Constitution of Mexico, the president heads the executive branch of the federal government and is the commander in chief of the Mexican Armed Forces.
+The office, which was first established by the federal Constitution of 1824, is currently held by Claudia Sheinbaum, who was sworn in on October 1, 2024.
 The office of the president is considered to be revolutionary, in the sense that the powers of office are derived from the Revolutionary Constitution of 1917.
 Another legacy of the Mexican Revolution is the Constitution's ban on re-election.
 Mexican presidents are limited to a single six-year term, called a sexenio.
 No one who has held the post, even on a caretaker basis, is allowed to run or serve again.
 The constitution and the office of the president closely follow the presidential system of government.

 Requirements to hold office

 Chapter III of Title III of the Constitution deals with the executive branch of government and sets forth the powers of the president, as well as the qualifications for the office.
-He is vested with the "supreme executive power of the Union".
+The president is vested with the "Supreme Executive Power of the Union".

 To be eligible to serve as president, Article 82 of the Constitution specifies that the following requirements must be met: